Data-Sci-Intro-2023/Week-4-Geospatial/spatial-analysis.md

 Since rasters are technically matrices, we can index and change values using matrix operations.
-Given this particular raster uses character names associated with values, we can index by those names.
+Given this particular raster uses character names associated with values (thanks to the .aux file!), we can index by those names.

 ``` r
 #first assign landcover to a new object name so we can manipulate it while keeping the origian